OrchestrRL: Dynamic Compute and Network Orchestration for Disaggregated RL: Large-Scale Simulation

-\textbf{Setup.} To assess the performance of our network fabric, we developed RLSim, a high-fidelity simulator designed for large-scale, disaggregated RL deployments.
-It includes a training simulator and an inference simulator (based on Frontier~\cite{feng2025frontier}) and a packet-level network simulator adapted from~\cite{htsim}.
-The network simulator is enhanced to support various topologies and diverse collective communication at different scales.
+To evaluate \fabric and the large-scale behavior of \sys, we build {RLSim}, a high-fidelity simulator for disaggregated RL at cluster scale. {RLSim} integrates (i) a training simulator, (ii) an inference simulator based on Frontier~\cite{feng2025frontier}, and (iii) a packet-level network simulator extended from htsim~\cite{htsim}.
+These components model the end-to-end RL pipeline, support multiple network topologies, and capture diverse collective communication patterns.

+We use {RLSim} to (1) validate fidelity by matching per-stage training, inference, and network behaviors against measurements, (2) evaluate \fabric's performance-cost trade-offs against alternative fabrics, and (3) co-simulate \sys by integrating its compute scheduler with \fabric, reporting end-to-end throughput and throughput per dollar.
+We primarily evaluate a dense Qwen-2.5-72B model~\cite{qwen2025qwen25technicalreport} and the Qwen2-57B-A14B MoE model~\cite{qwen2-57B-A14B}.
+We use input- and output-length traces collected on our testbed with deepmath-103k~\cite{he2025deepmath} and scale them to match the simulated GPU count.
+Detailed model configurations are provided in Appendix~\ref{app:model_config}.